Frequently Asked Questions

 In addition to creating awareness among the different manufacturers, IP-BLiS will also agree on common requirements for network layer security so that building administrators can rely on the same requirements, regardless of which application layer is used in the building automation product connected to the IP network.

 Four of the founding organizations, OCF, KNX, BACnet, and CSA all have mature application protocols.
 Will IP-BLiS create a new protocol?
-IP-BLiS and Project CHIP have similar goals of migrating control systems to IP.
-Project CHIP is consumer-focused while IP-BLiS targets commercial buildings.
-Is IP-BLiS as the commercial building equivalent of Project CHIP?
+IP-BLiS and Matter have similar goals of migrating control systems to IP.
+Matter is consumer-focused while IP-BLiS targets commercial buildings.
+Is IP-BLiS as the commercial building equivalent of Matter?

 No, it is establishing co-existence on IP of those protocols.
 Due to IP it will be easier to use multiple protocols in a deployment scenario, avoiding specific hardware needs, and the integration can be done on application/software level.
 Also the same device hardware and network infrastructure can support multiple protocols.